-Working from home is now the new “norm” for a lot of people.
-If you are used to getting up and going to work but you now find yourself based at home then there are a few things you can do to keep you productive.
+Working from home either full or part time is now the new “norm” for a lot of people.
+If you were used to getting up and going to work but you now find yourself based at home then there are a few things you can do to keep you productive.

 - There are many distractions and you find it difficult to focus.